SSH

 The value of virtual folder can contain the same special strings as the value of home (%username%, %username-without-domain%, %homedir%, and %hostname%).

-The following example allows access to the C: drive and a user-specific subdirectory under the SFTP folder on the D: drive (when a user changes directory to D:, he is actually directed to the user-specific directory).
+The following example allows access to the C: drive and a user-specific subdirectory under the SFTP parent folder on the D: drive (when a user changes directory to D:, he is actually directed to the user-specific directory).
 The session starts in the virtual SFTP root folder.
 No other directory can be accessed via SFTP.

 <services>